-Below is a table full of very theoretical speeds.
-The file size is written in megabytes (multiply by 8 to get megabits) and the speeds are in megabits (divide by 8 to get megabytes).
+Below is a table full of theoretical speeds.
+The file size is written in megabytes (multiply by eight to get megabits) and the speeds are in megabits (divide by eight to get megabytes).

-4, 8, 16, 32, 50, and 100 represent some of the most common speeds in broadband – ADSL, 3G, 4G and cable.
-The below table will tell you how long, in minutes and seconds, the file types on the left will take to download using the speeds on the right.
+Four, eight, 16, 32, 50, and 100 represent some of the most common speeds in broadband, whether it's ADSL, 4G or cable.
+The table below will tell you approximately how long, in minutes and seconds, the file types on the left will take to download using the speeds on the right.

-Realistically speaking, because the actual speed is never as fast as the advertised and there are many things that affect speed, the times below should be multiplied by four or five to get a more accurate figure from our download estimator.
+Keep in mind when you read the table that actual speed is rarely as fast as advertised or 'up to' speed, and there are many additional factors that affect speed.
+Realistically, the times below should be multiplied by four or five to get a more accurate figure from our download estimator.

 Download speed calculator